TechxGenus/LightBinPack/README.md

 - Sort all items in descending order of size
 - For each item, put it in the box with the smallest remaining capacity that can hold it
 - If there is no suitable box, create a new box

+### Optimized Best-Fit Decreasing (OBFD)
+- Optimized version of BFD for integer lengths
+- Uses counting sort instead of comparison sort
+- Employs segment tree for efficient bin search
+- Time complexity: O(N log L) where L is the maximum length
+- Suitable for cases where item lengths are integers and L << N

 ## Requirements